 When I think of the word “enamel” a vision comes to mind of a beautifully smooth brushless glossy surface.
 The word is now commonly used for a variety of paint types, and I’ll avoid getting too technical here – as I’d rather focus on the point of this article – which is how to customize fine art acrylic paints to create a brushless, smooth and glossy surface.

-(1) Start with a paint that is naturally or formulated in a thin consistency: Use the fluid acrylic paints that come in bottles, or the new super thin (but with highly saturated color) High Flow acrylic paints.
+Start with a paint that is naturally or formulated in a thin consistency: Use the fluid acrylic paints that come in bottles, or the new super thin (but with highly saturated color) High Flow acrylic paints.
 Thinner consistency paints offer a smoother application with less visible brushstrokes or texture.
 The thick acrylic paints that come in tubes and jars have thickener added to them to look and act like oil paint.
 These are great for adding texture, but will take more effort on your part to get them to look smooth.
-By using the Fluid or High Flow paints you still have strong color, but won’t have to dilute with water or medium to thin to reduce texture.
+By using the Fluid or High Flow paints you still have strong color, but won’t

-(5) Pour the paint: Add some paint color to a glossy pouring medium, and apply onto your surface by pouring.
+Add some paint color to a glossy pouring medium, and apply onto your surface by pouring.
 This eliminates brushstrokes and easily creates the perfect enamel look.
 Spray the freshly poured layer lightly with alcohol immediately after pouring and while still very wet to eliminate bubbles.
-Click for more tips on pouring.
-My book Acrylic Illuminations has an entire section on pouring techniques, as well as other contemporary painting techniques for unusual effects.